magento/devdocs/src/live-search/install.md

     {:.bs-callout-warning}
     While the data is indexed and synchronized, the search and category browse operations are not available in the storefront.
 Depending on the size of your catalog, the process can take up to eight hours to complete.

-1. Configure your [API keys](#configuring-api-keys) and [connect](#synchronizing-catalog-data) the synchronized catalog data.
+1. Configure your [API keys](#configure-api-keys) and [connect](#synchronize-catalog-data) the synchronized catalog data.

-1. To make facets available as filters in the storefront, add at least one [facet](https://docs.magento.com/user-guide/live-search/facets-add.html) that meets the [required settings](https://docs.magento.com/user-guide/live-search/facets.html) for attribute storefront properties.
+1. To make facets available as filters in the storefront, add at least one [facet](https://docs.magento.com/user-guide/live-search/facets-add.html) that meets the [required settings](https://docs.magento.com/user-guide/live-search/facets.html).

    You should be able to add facets after `cron` runs the product and attribute feeds and exports attribute metadata to Live Search services.

 1. Wait from 30-60 minutes for the data to be indexed and synchronized.
 Then, [verify](#verify-export) that the data was exported.

-1. [Test](#testing-the-connection) the connection from the storefront.
+1. [Test](#test-the-connection) the connection from the storefront.

 ## Method 2: Install with Elasticsearch {#method-2}